eyedeekay/gocryptfs_password_manager/README.md

 This is intended for UNIX desktops operated by a single human administrator.
 People who can view the process filesystem, either for your user or in it's entirity, are capable of breaking the security of this system by viewing the command used to launch a process using these passwords.
+However, the window of time that the password is visible is limited to the time it takes for curl to complete a single request.
 If at all possible, share the secret with another program through environment variables and combine with a security module or patchset capable of hiding a user's processes from another user.

 ## usage